AloniTamar/25B-21201A-Connect4/README.md

 dotnet build
 dotnet run
 ```
+Once the WinForm launches, close it right away.
 > The client’s `ApiClient` uses the server base URL (default `http://localhost:5221`).
 Change if needed.

+### 4) Launch the game at http://localhost:5221 (or the server URL you set).

 ---